Amazon layoffs to hit 18,000 people

 Amazon has been quiet about many details of the layoffs.
 It’s still not clear how many people it will trim from each division, or how the layoffs will affect its Puget Sound headquarters.
 A spokesperson declined to share any additional information Wednesday.

 In the devices division, some employees lost access to Amazon buildings, laptops and some messaging channels Nov.
 23, the day before Thanksgiving.
-In its human resources division, some employees marked their last day on Dec.
+In its human resources division, some employees’ last day was on Dec.
 23.

-Amazon has promised to help laid off employees search for new jobs within the company.
+Amazon has promised to help laid-off employees search for new jobs within the company.
 But, some former employees said, there aren’t many openings.

 Those who are impacted by the most recent wave of layoffs will hear from the company starting on Jan.
 18, Jassy said.